sddevelopment-be/penguin-pragmatic-patterns/docs/productivity/articles/agility-and-software-craftsmanship.md

 The idea of speaking the same language, and using the same formats, is of great value to teams far and wide.
 The downside of this way of working is what we in Belgium call the _"Over the wall"_-principle.
 It means that an individual in a team does not feel like part of a team, just does what he is asked, and then throws the task over to the next person (on the other side of the wall).
 Ticketing systems are notorious for enabling this behaviour.
 If you ever hear the words _"The ticket isn't formatted correctly, so I am not able to help you"_, chances are you are working in somewhat of an "over the wall"-process.
 Even teams that claim to _be doing agile_ often fall into this trap.
-They tend to be overly reliant on their tooling (jira, kanban boards, excel sheets, ...) and lose focus of what these tools are there for: **communicating with each other**.
+They tend to be overly reliant on their tooling (Jira, Kanban boards, excel sheets, ...) and lose focus of what these tools are there for: **communicating with each other**.

 The authors of the manifesto say they believe that simply talking to each other, being open in your communication, and informally sharing ideas, make for a more efficient and relaxed way of sharing information.
 The back and forth dialogue that results from just speaking to each other often uncovers hidden, or unspecified knowledge.
 In more formal systems, information that is missing grinds the process to a halt: analyses have to be redone, the specs needs to be rewritten, etc.